Champions of Norrath: Gameplay

 Dungeons in the game cover many forms of terrain.
 As with most RPGs, many dungeons in Champions of Norrath feature a boss or large group of enemies that must be defeated to advance or obtain a special item.
 Traps and secret passages are also common in dungeons (for instance, destructible walls).
 Furthermore, the game offers two advanced bonus dungeon levels upon completion of the game.

 It is possible to import and export characters, which allows the player to save or load a character anywhere in the game while keeping the statistics and items of that character.
-This is important for scenarios which require a transfer of characters, such as online play, multiplayer games, and the sequel, Champions: Return to Arms.
+This is important for scenarios which require a transfer of characters, such as online play (now defunct), multiplayer games, and the sequel, Champions: Return to Arms.

 Savepoints and portals play a key role in the gameplay.
 First, savepoints also double as checkpoints, which may be accessed if a character dies.
 The Portals are activated when the player walks near the Portal.
 They allow the player to jump to key locations in each region.

-Players may import their character(s) for online play, which can be accessed from a save point.
-This mode of play allows for players to join parties or quests.
-Players can join anywhere in the game, despite completion in the one player mode.
-Up to four players can join in the same game.
-It is a cooperative type multiplayer game that disables damage a player can inflict upon a fellow player.
+Before the servers shutdown on April 2, 2013, players were able import their character(s) for online play, which could be accessed from a save point.
+This mode of play allowed for players to join parties or quests.
+Players could join anywhere in the game, despite completion in the one player mode.
+Up to four players could join in the same game.
+It was a cooperative type multiplayer game that disabled damage a player can inflict upon a fellow player.

 Characters

-There are five types of playable characters that can be used throughout the game.
+There are five types of playable characters that can be used throughout the game: Barbarian Warriors, Wood Elf Rangers, High Elf Clerics, Erudite Wizards, and Dark Elf Shadowknights.
 Each come in male and female varieties, which have no impact on gameplay other than appearance.
 This choice cannot be changed after the character is made.